vesoft-inc/nebula-docker-compose/README.md

 ## FAQ

-### How to update the nebula-console client?
+### How to update the Nebula Console client?

-To update the nebula-console client, use the `docker pull` command in the `nebula-docker-compose` directory on your host.
-For example, if you want to update nebula-console for the Nebula Graph 1.0 series, run the follow command.
+To update the Nebula Console client, use the `docker pull` command in the `nebula-docker-compose` directory on your host.
+For example, if you want to update Nebula Console for the Nebula Graph 1.0 series, run the follow command.

 ```bash
 docker pull vesoft/nebula-console:nightly
 ```

-If you want to update nebula-console for the Nebula Graph v2.0, run the following command instead.
+If you want to update Nebula Console for the Nebula Graph v2.0, run the following command instead.

 ```bash
 docker pull vesoft/nebula-console:v2-nightly